 You can then go through them all one by one to check and call the client if need be about pricing/service changes, then bulk send proposals out or send them out individually.

 Here is a step by step process of the rollover process:

 1. Go to the Proposals menu and click the Rollovers button.

-NOTE: this will return all "Active" and "Completed" proposal which fall within the date range selected.
+Note: This will return all "Active" and "Completed" proposals which fall within the date range selected.

 You also have the ability to include or exclude any proposals that have Continuous Recurring Billing (CRB) enabled.